reynier0611/reynier0611.github.io/ml/gan_1d.md

 ### Define the (standalone) discriminator

-The model must take a sample (in this case, a vector with two elements), and output a classification prediction as to whether the sample is real or fake (binary classification problem).

 - Inputs: Sample with two real values.
 - Outputs: Binary classification, likelihood the sample is real (or fake).